guiyep/react-select-virtualized/README.md

 For custom styling of the Input component read the `react-select` [documentation](https://react-select.com/home#custom-styles).

+The styling in the menu list is by css.

+#### How to leave the menu open so I can style my menu?

-For styling the menu list and options, set the `menuIsOpen` prop to true, create an options list with less than 100 elements and use css for adjusting your css.
+Set the `menuIsOpen` prop to true, create an options list with less than 100 elements and use css for adjusting your css.

 Use this example as a guidance